Centrality dependence of kinetic freeze-out temperature and transverse flow velocity in high energy nuclear collisions

-As can be seen in the following paragraphs, although our explanation is somehow different from that in ref.
-[21], the idea of multiple $p_T$ regions is used by us.
+We have used the idea of multiple $p_T$ regions and our explanation in the following paragraphs is somehow different from that in ref.~\cite{21}.
 We regard the first $p_T$ region as the contribution region of soft excitation process.
 The second and third $p_T$ regions are regarded as the contribution regions of hard and very-hard (VH) scattering processes respectively.
 Considering the contribution region ($p_T<0.2$--0.3 GeV/$c$) of very-soft (VS) excitation process due to resonant production of charged pions in some cases, we have one more $p_T$ region.
 The four $p_T$ regions can be described by different components in a unified superposition.
 To structure the unified superposition, we have two methods.
-The first method is the common one in which the contribution regions of different components have overlapping.
-The second method is the Hagedorn's model [14] in which the contribution regions of different components have no overlapping.
+The first method is the common method of overlapping of the contribution regions of different components, while the second method is the Hagedorn model~\cite{14} which doesn't include this overlapping.

-Let $f_1(p_T)$ and $f_2(p_T)$ denote the probability density functions contributed by the soft and hard components respectively, and $f_{VS}(p_T)$ and $f_{VH}(p_T)$ denote the probability density functions contributed by the very-soft and very-hard components respectively, where $f_{VS}(p_T)$ and $f_{VH}(p_T)$ are assumed to have the same forms as $f_1(p_T)$ and $f_2(p_T)$ with smaller and larger parameters respectively.
+Let $f_S(p_T)$, $f_H(p_T)$, $f_{VS}(p_T)$, and $f_{VH}(p_T)$ denote the probability density functions contributed by the soft, hard, very-soft, and very-hard components, respectively, where $f_{VS}(p_T)$ and $f_{VH}(p_T)$ are assumed to have the same forms as $f_S(p_T)$ and $f_H(p_T)$ with smaller and larger parameters respectively.
 Then, according to the first method, we can structure the unified superposition to be

 where $k_{VS}$, $k_{VH}$, and $k$ denote the contribution fractions of the very-soft, very-hard, and soft components respectively.